TouchDesigner: COMP

-Component operators differ from other operators in the TouchDesigner family as they are capable of holding networks of other operators.
-These components encompass both 3D objects and interactive panel elements used when designing interfaces in TouchDesigner.
-Components also support the use of in and out connections, allowing them to act as modular components across projects.
+Component operators are unique compared to other operator families in that they contain their own networks.
+Component networks can contain operators and/or additional sub-networks (i.e. additional components).

 TOP

-Texture operators are image-based operations that are GPU accelerated.
+Texture operators are image-based operations that are GPU-accelerated.
 Data in TOPs can be scaled to any resolution, limited only by the amount of RAM available on a system's graphics card.

 CHOP

 Channel operators are the backbone of the control system in TouchDesigner.
 Used for processing motion data, audio, on-screen controls, MIDI data, and other input devices, these operators organize data as a series of channels.
-According to the derivative wiki entry about CHOPs, they "were designed to reduce the tedium of motion editing and to help build and manage more complex motion."
+According to TouchDesigner's documentation, they were designed to "reduce the tedium of motion editing and to help build and manage more complex motion".

 SOP

 Surface operators are objects responsible for 3D operations and modeling in TouchDesigner.
 These objects are used to generate, import, modify, and combine 3D surfaces.
 Supported surface types are polygons, curves, NURBS surfaces, metaballs, and particles.
 This is perhaps the oldest part of TouchDesigner and has its roots directly in the Houdini 4.1 code base.